 However, there are uncertainties as to what the definition of control may be under the finally enacted version of the Foreign Investment Law in the future, and the relevant government authorities will have a broad discretion in interpreting the law and may ultimately take a view that is inconsistent with our PRC Legal Adviser's understanding.
-Please refer to the section headed "Risk Factors - Risks relating to our Contractual Arrangements" of this prospectus for further details of the risks we face relating to our Contractual Arrangements.
+Please refer to the section headed "Risk Factors - Risks relating to our Contractual Arrangements" of this document for further details of the risks we face relating to our Contractual Arrangements.
 In any event, our Company will take reasonable steps in good faith to seek compliance with the enacted version of the Foreign Investment Law, if and when it comes into force.

-If the Foreign Investment Law is promulgated in the current draft form, on the basis that (i) Mr. Liu and Ms. Li, the co-founders of our Group who are parties acting in concert and are of Chinese nationality, will indirectly hold an aggregate of 75.0% (assuming the Over-allotment Option will not be exercised at all and without taking into account any Shares which may be issued upon the exercise of any options granted under the Pre-IPO Share Option Scheme and options which may be granted under the Share Option Scheme) or 72.3% (assuming the Over-allotment Option will be exercised in full and without taking into account any Shares which may be issued upon the exercise of any options granted under the Pre-IPO Share Option Scheme and options which may be granted under the Pre-IPO Share Option Scheme and options which may be granted under the Share Option Scheme option Scheme and options which may be granted under the Share Option Scheme and options which may be granted under the Share Option Scheme and options which may be granted under the Share Option Scheme) of the issued share capital of our Company upon completion of the Capitalisation Issue and the Global Offering; (ii) our Company through Dongguan Ruixing exercises effective control over our Consolidated Affiliated Entities pursuant to the Contractual Arrangements and each of Mr. Liu and Ms. Li is of Chinese nationality, our PRC Legal Adviser is of the view that we can apply for the recognition of the Contractual Arrangements as domestic investment and it is likely that the Contractual Arrangements will be considered as legal.
+If the Foreign Investment Law is promulgated in the current draft form, on the basis that (i) Mr. Liu and Ms. Li, the co-founders of our Group who are parties acting in concert and are of Chinese nationality, will indirectly hold an aggregate of [REDACTED] (assuming the [REDACTED] will not be exercised at all and without taking into account any Shares which may be issued upon the exercise of any options granted under the [REDACTED] Share Option Scheme and options which may be granted under the Share Option Scheme) or [REDACTED] (assuming the [REDACTED] will be exercised in full and without taking into account any Shares which may be issued upon the exercise of any options granted under the [REDACTED] Share Option Scheme and options which may be granted under the Share Option Scheme) of the issued share capital of our Company upon completion of the Capitalisation Issue and the [REDACTED]; (ii) our Company through Dongguan Ruixing exercises effective control over our Consolidated Affiliated Entities pursuant to the Contractual Arrangements and each of Mr. Liu and Ms. Li is of Chinese nationality, our PRC Legal Adviser is of the view that we can apply for the recognition of the Contractual Arrangements as domestic investment and it is likely that the Contractual Arrangements will be considered as legal.